vonfalk/storm-javavis/doc/03-Basic_Storm/index.md

 it is safe to ignore this fact, but it opens up a lot of flexibility, especially when generating code.
 One of the more outstanding differences is that blocks and if-statements are expressions, not statements.
-A block returns the last expression written in it, which allows the programmer to introduce temporary variables in the middle of an expressions among other things.
+A block returns the last expression written in it, which allows the programmer to introduce temporary variables in the middle of an expression among other things.

 Most of Basic Storm is implemented in C++, alongside the compiler.
 However, some parts are implemented in Basic Storm itself.
 Examples of this are the array syntax (`T[]`), array